Executive Director: Rabbi Dr. Shmuly Yanklowitz

 Dr. Jeff Packer practices medicine in Arizona.
 He has participated in advanced educational seminars and classes and has been privileged to have the opportunity to study with some of the most intriguing teachers from all over.
 Jeff has traveled extensively to learn about other cultures and religions and has an interest in photography.
 He also serves on the Board of Directors of a small foundation that serves children with special needs.

 Sam Saks practices law at Cantelme & Brown, P.L.C.
 He has been involved in the the local Jewish community since he moved here in 2005.
 Sam has served on the board of Jewish Federation’s Young Jewish Phoenix, is a co-founder of the Arizona Jewish Lawyers Association, and is a member of the State Bar’s Board of Governors.
-Sam comes from an Orthodox background, having graduated from a modern Orthodox day school in metro Detroit.
+Sam comes from an Orthodox background, having graduated from a modern Orthodox day school in the greater metropolitan Detroit area.

 Josh Wertlieb, a recent transplant from Boston, is an entrepreneur and Wholesale Wine Trader.
 Josh is a founder of The Young Jewish Funders of AZ and the Pilot Light Mentor Conference for Free Arts of Arizona.
 He is also a board member of the Howard & Geraldine Polinger Family Foundation.
 He and his wife Rebecca currently live in the Encanto-Palmcroft neighborhood of Phoenix.